Category: Cybersecurity

 • Teach Employees How to Store Personal Information Online Safely

-Cybersecurity tips for small businesses include encouraging employees to use strong passwords and reminding them to never share their passwords with anyone else.
+IT security for small businesses tips include encouraging employees to use strong passwords and reminding them to never share their passwords with anyone else.
 Also, ensure they understand that emails may not be secure, even if they are coming from an official company account.
 Attackers can spoof addresses and send phishing emails designed to look like they’re coming from someone inside your organization.
 These emails often include links or attachments that contain malware designed to steal personal information from unsuspecting victims.

 • Show Them How to Use Two-Factor AuthenticationEmployee-Security-Tips-Every-CEO-Should-Know-Middle

-If you’re worried about your employees’ safety, implementing Two-Factor Authentication (2FA_ is one of the best ways to protect them against being hacked.
+If you’re worried about your employees’ safety, implementing Two-Factor Authentication (2FA_ is one of the best security measures in the workplace to protect them against being hacked.
 Under cloud security best practices Two-factor authentication requires its users to enter their login credentials and a randomly generated password/code will be sent via text message or email.
 This extra step makes it much more difficult for hackers to access an account because they’ll need both the password and the secondary code before they can log in.

 • Remind Them Not to Share Confidential Information with Any Unauthorized Individuals